ferdouszihad/Mr.-Typescript/notes/m1-intro.md

 - How to use Spread in Ts
 - How to use Rest in Ts

+## 1-8 Destructuring in typescript

-- Array Distructuring in TS
+- Array Distructuring
+- Object Distructuring
-- Object Distructuring in TS
+- Nested Object Distructuring
+- Why we don't need to declare type disructured variable